halomademeapc/GravyIrc/docfx_project/articles/design-event-hub.md

 ### Registering Additional Message Types
 If the type of message you want to listen for isn't in GravyIrc yet, open a pull request!
 Please open a pull request :)

 If you want to extend things on your end, I've made it easy to do that was well.
-You'll need a class that implements [IServerMessage](/api/GravyIrc.Messages.IServerMessage.html) and is decorated with a [ServerMessageAttribute](/api/GravyIrc.Attributes.ServerMessageAttribute.html).
+You'll need a class that extends [IrcMessage](/api/GravyIrc.Messages.IrcMessage.html) and implements [IServerMessage](/api/GravyIrc.Messages.IServerMessage.html).
+You can decorate it with a [ServerMessageAttribute](/api/GravyIrc.Attributes.ServerMessageAttribute.html) to specify which IRC command it should be bound to.
 ```csharp
 [ServerMessage("POTATO")]
 public class PotatoMessage : IrcMessage, IServerMessage